illogicalloss/odin-recipes/README.md

-# odin-recipies
+# odin-recipes
-Recipie Website for the Odin Project
+Recipe Website for the Odin Project